-At the age of 42, Gina Libby has lived with chronic pain for more than 20 years.
-Yet it hasn't stopped her from making an impact; she's on the front lines of pain advocacy, using her experience to influence health care policy and teach others.
+At 42 years old, Gina Libby has lived with chronic pain for more than 20 years.
+Yet, it hasn't stopped her from making an impact; she's on the front lines of pain advocacy, using her experience to influence healthcare policy and teach others.

-As a young girl, Gina was diagnosed with severe scoliosis, or curvature of the spine, that caused significant pain.
-An athlete, she fought through it to continue playing sports in college until the pain became just too much.
+As a young girl, Libby was diagnosed with severe scoliosis, or curvature of the spine, that caused significant pain.
+As an athlete, she fought through it to continue playing sports in college until the pain became too much.
 At 20, she had a long spinal fusion, an operation that permanently connected all the thoracic vertebrae and most of the lumbar vertebrae into one solid structure in her body.

 Instead of relief, surgical complications turned her world upside down.
-She experienced neurological impairment of both legs and two dropped feet; Gina was left unable to walk.
+She experienced neurological impairment of both legs and two dropped feet; Libby was left unable to walk.
 She entered rehabilitation immediately.

-Now Gina uses walking poles that many people mistake for athletic equipment; strangers frequently joke around with her by asking if she's headed out to go skiing.
+Now Libby uses walking poles that many people mistake for athletic equipment; strangers frequently joke around with her by asking if she's headed out to go skiing.

-"Nobody would ask that if they knew I was just out of surgery and had lost my ability to walk," she says.
+"Nobody would ask that if they knew I was just out of surgery and had lost my ability to walk," she said.

 She loves cheerfully teaching people about the benefits of the equipment.

-"I don't know that there's any aspect of my life that hasn't been affected by pain," says Gina.
-The lives of her husband and daughter — as well as those of her parents and in-laws, who help her as much as they can — have also been greatly altered.
+"I don't know that there's any aspect of my life that hasn't been affected by pain," Libby said.
+The lives of her husband and daughter — as well as those of her parents and in-laws, who help her as much as they can — have also been altered.

-But bitter she's not.
+But she's not bitter.
 "What I've learned most is that I am ... and you are ... more than pain.
-And we're more than our bodies," says Gina.
+And we're more than our bodies," Libby said.
 "Getting in touch with that, having the strength and support to discover and be willing to love the 'new' you is a huge learning point.
 It's about acceptance, although it's counterintuitive to accept pain."
 She has learned numerous coping skills through counseling and cognitive behavioral therapy.
-"I can't go climbing in Yosemite like I did when I was 19," she says.
+"I can't go climbing in Yosemite like I did when I was 19," she said.
 "But I like who I am more, the person I've become in terms of my attitude and my compassion for others.
 For many of the years I had pain, I didn't like me."
 Now she channels her feelings about life with chronic pain toward efforts that help others.

 "This experience of pain is humbling, to the point of realizing we're all in this together.
-When one suffers, we all suffer," says Gina.
+When one suffers, we all suffer," Libby said.
 She currently serves on the advisory councils to the Northern California Pain Initiative and the Southern California Cancer Pain Initiative; with these groups, her focus is on improving pain care legislation.

-Gina says an unbalanced public perspective on chronic pain — especially the focus on a minority of patients who abuse prescription medications — has to shift.
-Without that shift, she says, millions will continue to go undertreated.
-At the same time, she explains that many health care providers aren't taught pain treatment or management during school, so those prescribers unintentionally exacerbate the problem by undermedicating, overmedicating, or just plain incorrectly medicating patients.
+Libby said an unbalanced public perspective on chronic pain — especially the focus on a minority of patients who abuse prescription medications — has to shift.
+Without that shift, she says, millions will continue to be undertreated.
+At the same time, she explained that many healthcare providers aren't taught pain treatment or management during school, so those prescribers unintentionally exacerbate the problem by undermedicating, overmedicating or just plain incorrectly medicating patients.

-Gina says we desperately need a cultural shift toward acceptance of chronic pain as a recognized health condition.
-She points out that we currently don't have a medical code for the treatment of chronic pain, which impacts 700 million people in the US.
-Until health care providers are reimbursed for their work — and pain treatment is taught in schools — how can we expect the public to catch up and support those in pain?
-As she puts it: "We're all screaming for help, and we're wondering, who's listening?
+Libby said we desperately need a cultural shift toward acceptance of chronic pain as a recognized health condition.
+She pointed out that we don't have a medical code for the treatment of chronic pain, which impacts 700 million people in the United States.
+Until healthcare providers are reimbursed for their work — and pain treatment is taught in schools — how can we expect the public to catch up and support those in pain?
+As she put it: "We're all screaming for help, and we're wondering who's listening."

-"Pain takes away independence," says Gina.
+"Pain takes away independence," Libby said.
 Those in pain depend hugely on the support of family, friends and health care providers to make their way in the world.
 Being a chronic pain advocate, she says, has helped her feel stronger, more self-driven.
-"We advocates, we're a big family," she explains.
-"This work has gone a long way toward re-building my self-esteem and sense of self-worth.
+"We advocates, we're a big family," she said.
+"This work has gone a long way toward rebuilding my self-esteem and sense of self-worth.
 It's saved my life."

-She says it's possible for people in pain to choose a new way to live, in spite of their experience.
-"You won't necessarily have the life you've had before," she says, "but you can define a beautiful new you, a strong you, that can emerge.
+She said it's possible for people in pain to choose a new way to live, in spite of their experience.
+"You won't necessarily have the life you've had before, but you can define a beautiful new you, a strong you, that can emerge.
 It's like the phoenix rising."